suma-project/Suma/INSTALL.md

 * Copy contents of `/SUMA_DOWNLOAD_DIR/service/web` to `/YOUR_WEB_DIR/sumaserver`

-If you need to copy it to a directory other than 'sumaserver', you must change a line in `OUR_WEB_DIR/sumaserver/index.php`
+> If you need to copy it to a directory other than 'sumaserver', you must change a line in `YOUR_WEB_DIR/sumaserver/index.php`

-Change `'sumaserver'` the line `->setBaseUrl('/sumaserver')` to the name of the directory where you installed the Suma server index.php.
+> Change `'sumaserver'` the line `->setBaseUrl('/sumaserver')` to the     name of the directory where you installed the Suma server index.php.
+> Also, change the server URLs at the top of `YOUR_WEB_DIR/suma/web/spaceassess.js`

 Apache Configuration